debojitghosh197/Java-numbers-pattern-series/README.md

 # Java-numbers-pattern-series
-Console project for beginners in java
+Console project for beginners in java by Debojit